-We may not be able to sustain our revenue growth rate or profitability in the future.
+We may not be able to sustain our revenue growth rate or achieve profitability in the future.

-While we achieved profitability on an annual basis in 2013 and 2014, we incurred a net loss in 2015 and have not consistently achieved profitability on a quarterly basis during that same period.
-For example, we had net losses in the first, second and third quarter of 2014 and each quarter of 2015.
-We expect expenses to continue to increase substantially in the near term, particularly as we make significant investments in our sales and marketing and research and development organizations, expand our operations and infrastructure both domestically and internationally and develop new products and new features for and enhancements of our existing products.
+We incurred a net loss in each quarter of 2015 and 2016.
+We expect expenses to continue to increase as we make investments in our sales and marketing and research and development organizations, expand our operations and infrastructure both domestically and internationally and develop new products and new features for and enhancements of our existing products.

-Moreover, as we grow our business, we expect our revenue growth rates to continue to slow in future periods due to a number of reasons, which may include slowing demand for our products, increasing competition, a decrease in the growth of our overall market, our failure, for any reason, to continue to capitalize on growth opportunities, the maturation of our business or the decline in the number of organizations into which we have not already expanded.
+Moreover, as we grow our business, we expect our revenue growth rates to continue to slow in future periods due to a number of reasons, which may include slowing demand for our products, shifts in customer demand and spending on licenses for our products, shifts in sales of subscription-based versus perpetual licenses, increasing competition, a decrease in the growth of our overall market, our failure, for any reason, to continue to capitalize on growth opportunities, the maturation of our business or the decline in the number of organizations into which we have not already expanded.
 Accordingly, our historical revenue growth should not be considered indicative of our future performance.